skokielibrary/spl-content/_content/annabelle/books-movies-more--finding-items.markdown

 ##Search LINKin
 Your library card gives you access to LINKin, a lending partnership with local libraries.
 Here's how it works:
-- [search LINKin](http://www.linkin-libraries.org/).
+- Search the [LINKin catalog](http://www.linkin-libraries.org/).
 (Please note that DVDs and new books currently aren't available)
 - If you're in our catalog already, click "Search Partner Libraries" to get to LINKin.
 - Found what you're looking for?
 Click "Request this item."
 From there, select Skokie as your home library and enter your name and card number.
 - LINKin items usually arrive in Skokie within five days.
 We'll let you know when they're ready to pick up.